 - Hormone Replacement Therapy (HRT): HRT is a common treatment to ease menopause symptoms and replaces the hormones that your body no longer makes after menopause with estrogens (derived from pregnant mares’ urine) and drugs called progestins (that were created to mimic some of progesterone’s effects).
 HRT may consist of Estrogen Therapy (ET) alone or Estrogen Plus Progesterone Therapy (EPT).
 Estrogen alone can cause cancer in the uterus lining, so women who have had their uterus surgically removed (hysterectomy) may take estrogen alone.
 EPT is more commonly used by women who still have a uterus.

-While HRT has also been shown to increase bone mineral density and slow bone turnover in early and late postmenopausal women, its overall health risks outweigh it benefits.
+While HRT has also been shown to increase bone mineral density and slow bone turnover in early and late postmenopausal women, its overall health risks outweigh its benefits.
 In fact, HRT is associated with a higher incidence of cardiovascular issues (venous thromboembolism, unstable angina) and breast cancer.
 FDA guidelines emphasize that if you choose to use HRT, it should be used at the lowest effective dose and for the shortest possible time.

 Working with an integrative, functional medicine or naturopathic physician who can help you understand and naturally correct the underlying causes of your health issues is your best option.

 The really good news is that menopause-associated symptoms are naturally treatable and preventable.
-It really is possible to sail through menopause with none of them and to embrace this time in your life, instead of enduring it.
+It really is possible to sail through menopause with none of them and to embrace this time of your life, instead of enduring it.

 I also encourage you to become apart of the AlgaeCal community by participating in conversations on the blog (comment below!) or liking the AlgaeCal Facebook Page, which publishes its own unique content.